Governor (device): Public services vehicles

 Urban public buses often have speed governors which are typically set to between 65 km/h and 100 km/h.

-Trucks (HGVs)
+Trucks

 All heavy vehicles in Europe and New Zealand have law/by-law governors that limits their speeds to 90 km/h or 100 km/h.
 Fire engines and other emergency vehicles are exempt from this requirement.

 Example uses

 Aircraft

 Aircraft propellers are another application.
 The governor senses shaft RPM, and adjusts or controls the angle of the blades to vary the torque load on the engine.
 Thus as the aircraft speeds up (as in a dive) or slows (in climb) the RPM is held constant.

 Small engines

 Small engines, used to power lawn mowers, portable generators, and lawn and garden tractors, are equipped with a governor to limit fuel to the engine to a maximum safe speed when unloaded and to maintain a relatively constant speed despite changes in loading.
 In the case of generator applications, the engine speed must be closely controlled so the output frequency of the generator will remain reasonably constant.

 Small engine governors are typically one of three types: